jmm526/captrivia/README.md

 # CapTrivia: Cap Table Trivia Game

+## No Pull Requests

+Please do not open a PR on this repository!
+We can not accept it, if there's something plainly wrong please let our team know in another way.

 ## Introduction
 Welcome to CapTrivia, a cap table trivia game developed by Pulley.
 This project is part of our engineering interview process, designed to assess your coding skills and problem-solving abilities.
 Currently, CapTrivia is a simple, single-player game.
 Your challenge is to develop it into a multiplayer experience.